-With the exception of those in the BM and BSN degree programs, all students are required to complete a minor program of study; available minors are noted in the discipline sections of this Catalogue.
-A minor program consists of from 16 to 20 semester hours, at least 8 of which must be completed at Mount Union with none of these 8 being transient credits.
+With the exception of those in the Bachelor of Music and Bachelor of Science in Nursing degree programs and those students who complete more than one major, all students are required to complete a minor program of study.
+Available minors are noted in the discipline sections of this Catalogue.
+A minor program consists of from 15 to 21 semester hours, at least 8 of which must be completed at Mount Union with none of these 8 being transient credits.
 Students may not declare a major program and a minor program within the same discipline.

-Foreign language majors and minors who take courses in a foreign language as part of a Study Abroad Program in a country where the foreign language being studied is the language of that country may count those courses toward the minimum residency requirement for the major and minor subject to the prior approval of the chairperson of the Department of World Languages and Cultures at the University of Mount Union.
+Foreign language majors and minors who take courses in a foreign language as part of a Study Abroad Program in a country where the foreign language being studied is the language of that country, may count those courses toward the minimum residency requirement for the major and minor subject to the prior approval of the chairperson of the Department of World Languages and Cultures at the University of Mount Union.
 The chairperson's review will include a determination of whether or not there is an appropriate distribution of language/culture/literature in the major/minor.